BRajendra10/BRajendra10/README.md

 # 👋 Hi there, I'm Rajendra Behera

-I’m a passionate **Front-End Developer** who loves building clean, responsive, and interactive web applications.
-I specialize in **HTML, CSS, JavaScript, SCSS, Bootstrap, and jQuery** — and I’m always exploring new ways to bring ideas to life on the web.
+I'm Rajendra Behera, a self-taught front-end developer passionate about building modern, responsive web interfaces using HTML, CSS, JavaScript, SCSS, Tailwind CSS, and Bootstrap.
+I love learning by creating real-world projects and continuously improving my skills.
+I'm currently open to internship and freelance opportunities where I can contribute, grow, and collaborate on exciting web development projects.

-Currently leveling up my front-end journey with hands-on projects, deep dives into core web technologies, and refining my problem-solving through platforms like LeetCode.
+I'm currently focused on strengthening my front-end development skills by building mini projects and UI components.
+I’m also learning Git for version control and documenting my progress on GitHub and Notion.
+Alongside this, i am preparing myself for real-world opportunities like internships or freelance projects.

 > “The only way to do great work is to love what you do.” — Steve Jobs